 Preliminary results will be reported immediately following the completion of the exam and within 24 hours of completing their exam via email.
 Results will be reported as "pass" or "fail."
-If the exam is using a new test form, results will be delayed up to 60 days after the testing window closes for exam committees to review and confirm passing score.
+If the exam is using a new test form, results will be delayed up to sixty days after the testing window closes for exam committees to review and confirm passing score.

-Candidates who pass an exam and achieve a certification will be notified of their official passing status within 30 days.
+Candidates who pass an exam and achieve a certification will be notified of their passing status within 45 days of the completion of the testing window the candidate tested in.
 They will receive an official ACI certificate and a wallet card that they may carry with them.
+Beginning in 2025, ACI will only distribute certificates electronically and will no longer distribute wallet cards.